LeandervanAarde/nhl/README.md

 ![image4][image4]
 ### Up to date scores
 See the latest and most up to date scores of 2 recent games

+### Compare Teams
+Compare teams in NHL to see how they match up, see

 ![image5][image5]